+Scoring will be based on 0-infinity, with 70 denoting an average performance.
+Each maneuver will receive a maneuver score that should be added or subtracted from 70 and is subject to a penalty that should be subtracted.
+Each maneuver will be scored on the following basis, ranging from plus 11⁄2 to minus 11⁄2:
-1. Exhibitors are to be scored from 0 to 100.
-One-half point increments are acceptable.
-Run content scores will be indicated as follows: + = Above Average $\vee =$ Average - = Below Average.
-An additional + (Excellent) or - (well below average) may be given.

-2. FINAL SCORING shall be on a basis of 0-100, with an approximate breakdown as follows: • 90-100 Excellent showmanship, including body position and presentation of horse.
-Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism.

-• 80-89 Very good performance in execution of the pattern as well as correct showmanship and presentation of horse.

-• 70-79 Good pattern execution and average showmanship; lacking adequate style and professional presentation to merit elevating to the next scoring range.

-• 60-69 Fair pattern that lacks quickness or precision.
-Horse with consistently unwilling attitude or handler with obvious position and/or presentation faults that prevents effective showmanship.

-• 50-59 Position of exhibitor that precludes effective communication with the horse.

-• 40-49 Demonstrates a lack of handling ability and knowledge of correct body position.
+- 1. Exhibitors are to be scored from 0 to 100.
+One half point increments are acceptable.
+Run content scores will be indicated as follows: + = Above Average V = Average = Below Average.
+An additional + (Excellent) or (well below average) may be given. - 2.
+FINAL SCORING shall be on a basis of 0-100, with an approximate breakdown as follows: 90-100 Excellent showmanship, including body position and presentation of horse.
+Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism. - 80-89 Very good performance in execution of the pattern as well as correct showmanship and presentation of horse. - 70-79 Good pattern execution and average showmanship; lacking adequate style and professional presentation to merit elevating to the next scoring range. - 60-69 Fair pattern that lacks quickness or precision.
+Horse with consistently unwilling attitude or handler with obvious position and/or presentation faults that prevents effective showmanship. - 50-59 Position of exhibitor that precludes effective communication with the horse. - 40-49 Demonstrates a lack of handling ability and knowledge of correct body position.

-• 10-39 Exhibitor commits more than one severe fault or multiple major faults in performance or position but completes the class and avoids disqualification.

-3. Faults can be classified as minor, major or severe.
+- 10-39 Exhibitor commits more than one severe fault or multiple major faults in performance or position but completes the class and avoids disqualification. - 1.
+Faults can be classified as minor, major or severe.
 The judge will determine the appropriate classification of a fault based upon the degree and/or frequency of the infraction.
 An exhibitor that incurs a severe fault avoids elimination but should be placed below all other exhibitors that complete the pattern correctly.
 A minor fault can become a major fault and a major fault can be a severe fault when the degree and/or frequency of the infraction(s) merits.

 a.
-Minor Faults (5 Point Deduction):
+Minor Faults (1 Point Deduction):

 - 1. Break of gait at a walk or trot for up to two strides - 2.
 Over or under turning up to 1/8 of a turn - 3.
 Ticking or hitting cone - 4.
-Sliding a pivot foot b.
-Major Faults (10 Point Deduction):

-5. Lifting a pivot foot during a pivot and replacing it in the same place.
-Lifting a foot and replacing it in the same place after presentation
+Sliding a pivot foot - 5.
+Lifting a pivot foot during a pivot and replacing it in the same place.
+Lifting a foot and replacing it in the same place after presentation b.
+Major Faults (3 Point Deduction):

 - 1. Not performing the gait or not stopping within 10 feet of designated area - 2.
 Break of gait at walk or trot for more than 2 strides - 3.
 Splitting the cone (Cone between the horse and handler) - 4.
 Horse stepping out of set-up after presentation - 5.
 Horse stepping out of or moving the hind end significantly during a pivot or turn - 6.
-Over or under turning 1/8 to 1⁄4 of turn
+Over or under turning 1/8 to 1⁄4 of turn c.
+Severe Faults (5 Point Deduction):

-- c.
-Severe Faults (20 Point Deduction): - 1.
-Exhibitor is not in the required position during inspection

-2. Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during the setup d.
-Disqualifications (must not be placed):

-- 3. Standing directly in front of the horse - 4.
-Loss of lead shank, holding chain, or two hands on shank.

-5. Severe disobedience to include but not limited to: biting, pawing, rearing, kicking out or continuously circling the exhibitor
+- 1. Exhibitor is not in the required position during inspection - 2.
+Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during the setup - 3.
+Standing directly in front of the horse - 4.
+Loss of lead shank, holding chain, or two hands on shank. - 5.
+Severe disobedience to include but not limited to: biting, pawing, rearing, kicking out or continuously circling the exhibitor - d.
+Disqualifications (must not be placed): - 1.
+Horse becomes detached from exhibitor - 2.
+Failure of exhibitor to wear correct number in a visible manner - 3.
+Willful abuse